dsagman/picat/picat.md

     end,
    ```
 - But because each is zero, the sum is zero, and one line of code looks cooler than three.
 So we used `sum(...) #= 0`.
+- Because we are looking to know the time to press the button, the variable `T` is set to a range of possible values.
+- The notation `::` means that the variable is within the set of values of the list on the right side of the expression.
+- The notation `1..5` means "a list with items 1 to 5 i.e., [1,2,3,4,5]`
 - We aren't given a range of times, so the program sets the range of the solution T to between 0 and `maxint_small()`, which is not very small.
 It's 72,057,594,037,927,935.
 - `solve` is a predicate and unifies `T` with the solution.
 - If you wanted all the solutions, `solve_all` is a function and looks like `Sols = solve_all(T).`